HAP Staff Members

 Marsha I. Cohen, Esq. – Executive Director

-A lawyer by trade, Cohen's efforts to advocate for the needs of Philadelphia's homeless population with city officials and policymakers has resulted in numerous policy and legislative changes.
-At a time of shrinking government resources and a rapidly growing homeless population, Cohen and HAP are committed to making access to free civil legal services as widely available as possible to ensure homeless individuals have access to public benefits, supportive services and housing.
+A lawyer by trade, Marsha's efforts to advocate for the needs of Philadelphia's homeless population with city officials and policymakers has resulted in numerous policy and legislative changes.
+At a time of shrinking government resources and a rapidly growing homeless population, Marsha and HAP are committed to making access to free civil legal services as widely available as possible to ensure homeless individuals have access to public benefits, supportive services and housing.

-As a long-term volunteer for the Support Center for Child Advocates and Women Against Abuse Legal Center, Cohen has helped abused and neglected women and children to live safe and healthy lives.
+As a long-term volunteer for the Support Center for Child Advocates and Women Against Abuse Legal Center, Marsha has helped abused and neglected women and children to live safe and healthy lives.
 She served on the board of the Caring People Alliance and co-chairs the Philadelphia Bar Association's Deliver of Legal Services Management Committee.
-Cohen received her BA from Wesleyan University and her JD from the George Washington University School of Law.
+Marsha received her BA from Wesleyan University and her JD from the George Washington University School of Law.

 Laura Kolb, Esq. – Staff Attorney

 Laura Kolb is a staff attorney at the Homeless Advocacy Project (HAP).
 She is also supervisor of HAP’s Children and Families Project, where her practice focuses on family law and accessing disability benefits for eligible youth aging-out of DHS care.

 She is a graduate of the University of Texas and Temple Beasley School of Law.
 Before joining HAP in 2004, she worked for several years in the children’s mental health field.